-To establish the framework in which the Sir Wilfrid Laurier School Board and its schools will fulfill their respective responsibilities under the Education Act with respect to the implementation of the Program of Study approved by the Ministère de l'Éducation and the Basic School Regulation as it applies to secondary education.
+To establish the framework in which the Sir Wilfrid Laurier School Board (SWLSB) and its schools will fulfill their respective responsibilities under the Education Act with respect to the implementation of the Program of Study approved by the Ministère de l'Éducation and the Basic School Regulation as it applies to secondary education.

-2.0 PROGRAM OF STUDY FOR THE SECONDARY SCHOOLS OF THE SIR WILFRID LAURIER SCHOOL BOARD
+2.0 PROGRAM OF STUDY FOR THE SECONDARY SCHOOLS OF THE SWLSB

-The Sir Wilfrid Laurier School Board (SWLSB) is committed to offering quality education to all students with a view to providing an educational environment where each student can succeed.
-Its mission is to impart knowledge, develop skills and attitudes, foster social development and help students acquire the qualifications to meet their personal and occupational goals.
-The School Board will direct its human, financial and material resources to support the school system in carrying out its mission.
+The SWLSB is committed to offering quality education to all students with a view to providing an educational environment where each student can succeed.
+Its mission is to impart knowledge, develop skills and attitudes, foster social development, and help students acquire the qualifications to meet their personal and occupational goals.
+The school board will direct its human, financial, and material resources to support the school system in carrying out its mission.

-While the Sir Wilfrid Laurier School Board consists of diverse school communities each with its own Educational Project, each secondary school is expected to create a school culture that develops a positive attitude towards continuous learning and promote achievement for all.
-The secondary schools will endeavour to stimulate all students to acquire the knowledge and skills that will help them to develop their ability to think for themselves and assimilate the concepts studied, and will prepare them to become productive citizens in a democratic society.
+While the SWLSB consists of diverse school communities each with its own educational project, each secondary school is expected to create a school culture that develops a positive attitude towards continuous learning and promote achievement for all.
+The secondary schools will endeavour to stimulate all students to acquire the knowledge and skills that will help them develop their ability to think for themselves and assimilate the concepts studied, and will prepare them to become productive citizens in a democratic society.

-In accordance with the rights, responsibilities and obligations set out in the Education Act, the Basic School Regulation of the Ministère de l'Éducation and the policies of the School Board, each secondary school is empowered to develop its unique character through an Educational Project that will be reflected in its program of study and its co-curricular and extracurricular programs.
+In accordance with the rights, responsibilities, and obligations set out in the Education Act, the Basic School Regulation of the Ministère de l'Éducation, and the policies of the school board, each secondary school is empowered to develop its unique character through an educational project that will be reflected in its program of study and its co-curricular and extracurricular programs.

 Each school must provide quality and comprehensive education in all subject areas as required by the Basic School Regulation.
-Cross-curricular competencies related to methodological and intellectual skills, personal and social skills, and language skills will be inherent in the teaching of all subjects.
+Cross-curricular competencies related to methodological and intellectual skills, personal, and social skills, and language skills will be inherent in the teaching of all subjects.
 So that all students are able to fully contribute to Canadian society, the teaching of English and French will be vital components of the school's program of study.

 The secondary program of study is divided into two cycles.
-Secondary Cycle One (Years 1 and 2) complements and consolidates a student's elementary education and completes the common compulsory core of the General Pathway.
+Secondary Cycle One (Years 1 and 2) complements and consolidates a student's elementary education and completes the common compulsory core of the general pathway.
 Secondary Cycle Two (Years 3, 4 and 5) provides options beyond the General Pathway so that a student may acquire the qualifications to continue post-secondary education, pursue professional or vocational education, or enter the job market.

-To obtain a secondary school diploma, a pre-work training certificate or a semi-skilled trade certificate, students must meet the requirements stipulated in the Basic School Regulation.
+To obtain a secondary school diploma, a pre-work training certificate, or a semi-skilled trade certificate, students must meet the requirements stipulated in the Basic School Regulation.